Top Tips for Welcome Week!

-Attend your school induction!!
 Although you may be run off your feet during all the festivities of Welcome Week it is important to attend all the school events listed in your School induction timetable.
-Not only is it a great opportunity to meet other new students, it will also give you details of your course, personal tutors etc. Information, ranging from how to reference to where your lectures will actually be, will be made available to you.
-Having this information from the very first week will make it much easier for you when deadlines are fast approaching!
+Not only is it a great opportunity to meet other new students, it will also provide you with details of your course, personal tutors etc. Information, ranging from how to reference, to where your lectures will actually be will be made available to you.
+Having this information from the very first week will make it much easier for you when deadlines are fast approaching.